Lunch Time Lectures

 All lectures run from noon to 1 p.m. in the Council Chambers at City Hall.

-- Monday, September 11 - Building Child-Friendly Public Spaces, with Diana Studer
+- Monday, September 11 - Urban Revitalization Through Child-Centered Design, with Diana Studer

 Diana is a RAIC Syllabus Architecture Student and Technologist at HDR|CEI Architecture in Victoria.
 Her final diploma project is focused on how we can better our communities by engaging children in the design and decision making process.
 Traveling to Copenhagen, Portland and Vancouver, Diana's project is rooted in her research in pedagogy and the UN Convention on the Right of the Child.
 She will present some of her work as well as lessons learned from facilitating a design charrette on Centennial Square with a group of local children.

 - Monday, October 2 - TBA

 - Monday, November 6 - Healthy and Inclusive City Building, with Todd Litman

 This presentation will explore why and how Victoria can become a more inclusive and healthy city by ensuring that everybody, including people with low incomes and disabilities, can find suitable housing in a walkable urban neighborhood.
 Todd will examine demographic and economic trends that are changing housing and travel demands, myths and barriers to affordable housing and transportation development, and ways to overcome those barriers.
 Join us to hear about successful examples of healthy and affordable policies in other cities.

 Todd Litman is founder and executive director of the Victoria Transport Policy Institute, an independent research organization dedicated to developing innovative solutions to transport problems.
 His work helps expand the range of impacts and options considered in transportation decision-making, improve evaluation methods, and make specialized technical concepts accessible to a larger audience.
 His research is used worldwide in transport planning and policy analysis.